Planning as Inference in Epidemiological Models: Experiments

 \subsubsection{Model predictive control}

 We have shown how one can select the required parameter values to achieve a desired objective.
 To conclude this example, we apply the methodology to iterative planning.
 The principal idea underlying this is that policies are not static and can be varied over time conditioned on the current observed state.
-Under the formalism used here, this is as simple as re-applying the stochastic planning each time step to produce a new policy conditioned on new information.
+Under the formalism used here, this is as simple as re-applying the stochastic planning each time step to produce a new policy conditioned on new information. {Under the formalism used here, re-evaluating the optimal control to be applied, conditioned on the new information, is as simple as re-applying the planning algorithm at each time step.
+Note that here we consider constant control.
+However, more complex, time-varying control policies can easily be considered under this framework.
+For instance, instead of recovering a fixed control parameter, the parameter values of a polynomial function defining time-varying control input could be recovered, or, a scalar value determining the instantaneous control input at each time-step.
+This is a benefit of the fully Bayesian and probabilistic programming-based approach we have taken: the model class that can be analyzed is not fixed and can be determined (and easily changed and iterated on) by the modeller, and the inference back-end cleanly and efficiently handles the inference. }

 We show a demonstration of this in Figure \ref{fig:exp:seir:mpc}.
 In this example, we begin at time $t=200$ with non-zero infection rates.
 We solve for a policy that satisfies the policy with $90\%$ certainty, and show this confidence interval over trajectories as a shaded region.
 We then simulate the true evolution of the system for a single step sampling from the conditional distribution over state under the selected control parameter.
 We then repeat this process at regular intervals, iteratively adapting the control to the new world state.
 We see that the confidence criterion is always satisfied and that the infection is able to be maintained at a reasonable level.
 We do not discuss this example in more detail, and only include it as an example of the utility of framing the problem as we have, insomuch as iterative re-planning based on new information is a trivial extension under the formulation used.